mmartamagna/Data-science-and-economics-projects/README.md

 ```
 <img width="550" alt="ex norm" src="https://user-images.githubusercontent.com/87983033/219007441-f2725217-304e-4803-a96d-ad6ff898923b.png"> <img width="364" alt="qqplot" src="https://user-images.githubusercontent.com/87983033/219008379-e2c09fb1-3db3-4b28-9181-d0edd9348092.png">

 e) **Absence of multicollinearity**.
 The rule of thumb is that correlation should not be above r = 0.90.
+The only case in which a high correlation (>0.9) is present is the one regarding life and mortality.

 ```ruby
 ###CORRELATION PLOT: